Updated: March 30, 2021

-Speaking of private equity, one alternative investment opportunity that you can seek are hospital stocks.
-These are usually offered to doctors, but a few are open for the public.
+Speaking of private equity, one alternative investment opportunity that you can seek is hospital stocks.
+These are usually offered to doctors, but a few are open to the public.

 You actually just need to buy one hospital stock, and you’ll immediately enjoy benefits and significant discounts on medical services from the specific hospital.
 And of course, you’ll receive regular dividends too.